-Radiation medicine has two equally important goals: to control the growth of the tumour and to do so while minimising exposure to the surrounding normal, healthy tissue.
+This treatment option has two equally important goals: to control the growth of the tumour and to do so while minimising exposure to the surrounding normal, healthy tissue.

 Radiation therapy is used to cure cancer and it also has an important role in helping patients with advanced cancer that cannot be cured.
 Radiation can be used to shrink tumours, helping to relieve problems like pain, trouble swallowing, or bowel blockages.
 Known as palliative radiation, this treatment is all about improving quality of life.

-Radiation therapy can be applied safely to a wide range of cancers and may be used alone or in conjunction with surgery, chemotherapy, and other treatments.
+This therapy can be applied safely to a wide range of cancers and may be used alone or in conjunction with surgery, chemotherapy, and other treatments.
 It is usually non-invasive and accessed through out-patient clinics.